coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/README.md

 ## :wrench: About This Guide

-Available since the initial launch of Cardano in 2017, the _How to Set Up a Cardano Stake Pool_ guide provides free educational content that continues to play an essential role in welcoming newcomers to the Cardano ecosystem while also serving as a valuable resource for experienced Cardano community members.
-The level of detail and accuracy that the guide presents supporting operation of Cardano nodes in practical, real-world stake pool configurations, as well as procedures specific to upgrading Cardano nodes, uniquely differentiates the guide amongst Cardano technical documentation.
+Available since 2021 and one of the first resources available online to support Cardano stake pool operations, the _How to Set Up a Cardano Stake Pool_ guide provides free educational content that continues to play an essential role in welcoming newcomers to the Cardano ecosystem while also serving as a valuable resource for experienced Cardano community members.
+The level of detail and accuracy that the guide presents supporting operation of Cardano nodes in practical, real-world stake pool configurations, as well as procedures explaining specific Cardano node upgrade paths, uniquely differentiates the guide amongst Cardano technical documentation.

 [Change Pool](https://change.paradoxicalsphere.com) is the official stake pool of the _How to Set Up a Cardano Stake Pool_ guide available on [CoinCashew](https://www.coincashew.com/).
 Created in 2021 using the CoinCashew Guide, [Change Pool](https://change.paradoxicalsphere.com) commits to informing regular updates and improvements to CoinCashew Guide content based on the practical and tested day-to-day operating procedures used to administer the pool.
 [Change Pool](https://change.paradoxicalsphere.com) also commits to sharing a representative portion of pool fees received with CoinCashew.